timmywheels/uptimeee/README.md

     }
 ```

-Then you can reference those variable in the HTML of your email template using the [Handlebars.js Syntax](https://handlebarsjs.com/guide/#what-is-handlebars) like so:
+Then you can reference those variables in the HTML of your email template using the [Handlebars.js Syntax](https://handlebarsjs.com/guide/#what-is-handlebars) like so:

 ```html
 <!-- example sendgrid html email using dynamic data -->